top of page

 You can also use the Azure CLI to run Bicep commands, as the Azure CLI has built-in support for Bicep.
 But, how is Azure CLI able to run Bicep commands?
 Because it will automatically download the Bicep CLI for you.
 You must be using Azure CLI version 2.20.0 or later for this to work.

-This will list out all of the currently available versions of the Bicep binary.
+Lists the currently available versions of the Bicep binary.

-This will download the latest version of the Bicep binary to your computer.
+Downloads the latest version of the Bicep binary to your computer.
 Depending on your OS, it will be placed in either %USERPROFILE%\.azure\bin or $HOME/.azure/bin

 - Note 1: The Azure CLI will automatically download the binary when needed.
 So, this command is only needed if you want to manually download the binary first, or if you want to download a specific older version.